w2k8/linksys_wrt54g_v7/README.md

 1824046       0x1BD52E        gzip compressed data, has original file name: "help.js", from NTFS filesystem (NT), last modified: 2006-05-15 08:59:56
 ```

+It's seems we have succesvol dumped the firmware.
+A quick look at the output tells us we have a VxWorks Operating system, and a TROC filesystem.

+Both i have never heard of before.
+But we can also see a lot of htm files.

+Shall we try to extract some files?

+I have seen some interesting filenames in the output of binwalker.
+Lastpassword.htm and unauthorized.htm

+Lets extract those files from the firmware dump.

 ## Extracting files from the firmware dump

+To extract the 2 files, we can use the utility dd.

+dd \[inputfile\] \[outputfile\] \[skip\] \[count\] \[blocksize\]
+inputfile = MX25L1605A_SOIC16_20200124_185449.bin
+outputfile = lastpassword.htm.gz (becouse the source is also compressed)
+skip = 396320 (the offset of the file in the firmware dump, use the output of binwalker as reference)
+count = 196 (calculate from the next file's offset from the output of binwalker. subtract both values.)
+blocksize = 1 (this is the size of the blocks.)

+> **Note:** We can also use count=1 and bs=196, this tells dd that we count 1 blocksize of 196 bytes.

 ```
 $ dd if=MX25L1605A_SOIC16_20200124_185449.BIN of=lastpassword.htm.gz skip=396320 count=196 bs=1

 $ dd if=MX25L1605A_SOIC16_20200124_185449.BIN of=Unauthorized.htm.gz skip=707313 count=144 bs=1
 ```

+Listing of the files collected so far.

 ```
 $ ls -la